ebmorelli/martingale/README.md

-# Martingale
+# Potential Strategies for Profitable MLB Betting Using a Martingale Betting System

 Just a side project for fun

-Looking at potential strategies for profitable baseball betting using a Martingale betting system